ConnorAnderson29/classifying_mlb_pitch_data/README.md

+# Classifying MLB In-Game Pitches
+## By Werlindo Mangrobang and Connor Anderson

+We utilized MLB play-by-play stats from 2018 Seattle Mariner games to create a classification model that can correctly classify pitches based on thier spin rate, break angle, break angle, pitch speed etc...

 # Getting Pitch-level Data
 The goal is to obtain data related to a single pitch in an MLB game, given our decided parameters.
 For example, "the 2nd pitch of the 3rd at-bat of the bottom of the first inning" (to demonstrate the granularity).